 - Famotidine may be useful in the treatment of stomach inflammation caused by kidney failure.

-- Another use is management of [[rol||acid reflux disease|A condition similar to “heartburn” in people and caused by movement of stomach acid into the lower part of the esophagus (food tube).]] to reduce injury to the esophagus (food tube).
+- Drugs like Pepcid are used to manage acid-reflux disease, a condition similar to “heartburn” in people and caused by movement of stomach acid into the lower part of the esophagus.
+It can help to reduce injury to the esophagus (food tube).

 - Dogs and cats with mast cell tumors may be treated with famotidine or a related drug because these tumors can produce large amounts of histamine.

-How Famotidine is Supplied
+How is Famotidine Supplied?

-- Famotidine is supplied in 10 mg, 20 mg and 40 mg tablets.
+- Famotidine is supplied in 10 mg, 20 mg, and 40 mg tablets.

 - Famotidine oral powder for suspension is supplied at 50 mg/5 ml.

-Dosing Information of Famotidine for Dogs and Cats
+Pepcid Dosage for Dogs and Cats

-- The typical dose of famotidine administered is 0.25 to 0.5 mg per pound (0.5 to 1.0 mg/kg) every 12 to 24 hours.
+Medication should never be administered without first consulting your veterinarian.
+Make sure to discuss proper dosage and other precautions with your veterinarian before using Pepcid for cats or dogs.
+The typical dose of famotidine administered is 0.25 to 0.5 mg per pound (0.5 to 1.0 mg/kg) every 12 to 24 hours.

-- The duration of administration depends on the condition being treated, response to the medication and the development of any adverse effects.
+The duration of administration depends on the condition being treated, response to the medication, and the development of any adverse effects.
 Be certain to complete the prescription unless specifically directed by your veterinarian.
-Even if your pet feels better, the entire treatment plan should be completed to prevent relapse.
+Even if your pet feels better, complete the entire treatment plan to avoid a sudden relapse.